-- 6.54 Similarly, dwellings on the western side of Campbell Street directly opposite proposed Building B02 will experience high visual change, with the apartment building located in an area that is currently open.
+- Similarly, dwellings on the western side of Campbell Street directly opposite proposed Building B02 will experience high visual change, with the apartment building located in an area that is currently open.
 Dwellings on these properties are set back from their front boundary with various solid walls, garages and planting screening views towards the Site.
 The relationship between the Proposed Village and these properties (34, 36, 38, 40, 42 Campbell Street) is shown in the cross sections contained in sheets RCA-16 and 17.
-While the proposal will appear as different from the pattern of residential activity in the wider area, the scale and domestic form of the proposed building will not appear incongruous in its residential setting.
+While the Proposed Village will appear as different from the pattern of residential activity in the wider area, the scale and domestic form of Building B02 will not appear incongruous in its residential setting.
 The street provides suitable separation to avoid over-dominance or overlooking of properties on the western side of the street.
-Overall, it is considered that the adverse visual effects will be low reducing to very low as the street boundary planting becomes established. - 6.55 The property at 49 Campbell Street adjoins the Site's southern boundary adjacent to Building B02.
+Overall, it is considered that the adverse visual effects will be low reducing to very low as the street boundary planting becomes established. - The property at 49 Campbell Street adjoins the Site's southern boundary adjacent to Building B02.
 This property contains a two-storey dwelling.
 The relationship between Building B02 and this dwelling is depicted in the cross section contained in Sheet RCA-16.
 While Building B02 has been designed to step down to this boundary, respecting the permitted HIRB standard, and planting along the boundary will provide a visual buffer, from the upper level views to the wider Village will be obtained.
-In the context of the character established by the Teacher's College, including the somewhat institutional former Pankhurst and Waghorn Blocks, and the planning framework that recognises the potential of 'windfall sites' to accommodate a different form of development, I consider that while the magnitude of visual change experience from this property will be high, the adverse visual effect will be moderate, reducing to low as the planting along the southern boundary becomes established. - 6.56 To the north of the Site, the property at 33 Campbell Street is owned by Ryman and written approval has been provided.
-Therefore effects on this property can be disregarded. - 6.57 Further to the north, views towards the Proposed Village from residential properties on the eastern side of Campbell Street are variously obscured by other buildings and vegetation.
-While a greater building mass is proposed than that of the collection of

-Teachers College buildings, the Proposed Village has a more domestic character.
-In the context of the planning framework that recognises the potential of 'windfall sites' to accommodate a different form of development, I consider that the magnitude of visual change will be moderate, and the adverse visual effects will be very low when viewed from these properties.
+In the context of the landmark quality of the Site established by the Teachers' College, which included the somewhat institutional former Panckhurst and Waghorn Blocks, and the planning framework that recognises the potential of 'windfall sites' to accommodate a different form of development, I consider that while the magnitude of visual change experience from this property will be high, the adverse visual effect will be moderate, reducing to low as the planting along the southern boundary becomes established. - 6.63 To the north of the Site, the property at 33 Campbell Street is owned by Ryman and written approval has been provided.
+Therefore effects on this property can be disregarded. - 6.64 Further to the north, views towards the Proposed Village from residential properties on the eastern side of Campbell Street are variously obscured by other buildings and vegetation.
+Although the Proposed Village has a large building mass, it will have a residential character, in contrast to the former Teachers' College buildings.
+In the context of the landmark quality of the Site and the planning framework that recognises the potential of 'windfall sites' to accommodate a different form of development, I consider that the magnitude of visual change will be moderate, and the adverse visual effects will be very low when viewed from these properties.

-Other properties
+Other Properties